o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 1. Open a command line in your O3DE engine directory.

     ```cmd
-    cd o3de
+    cd <path to o3de>
     ```

-1. Create the project directory.
+1. Use the `o3de` script to create a new project.
+The `create-project` command, used with the `project-path` and no other options, creates a new project using the default project template.

     ```cmd
     scripts\o3de create-project --project-path <full path to project>
     ```

 1. Register the project.
+This adds your new project to the list of known projects in the O3DE manifest, located at `<user directory>/.o3de/o3de_manifest.json`.

     ```cmd
     scripts\o3de register -p <full path to project>